 - If you don’t owe the debt or the amount is wrong, reply to the demand letter within 30 days.
-For a form reply, go to http://www.consumerfinance.gov/askcfpb/1695/ive-been-contacted-debt-collector-how-do-i-reply.html
+For a form reply, go to What should I do when a debt collector contacts me?

 You will be served with legal papers by mail or by a process server.
-The first page is the “citation”, which will say: “You have been sued…” Read the documents, identify who is suing you and how much they claim you owe.
+The first page is the “citation,” which will say: “You have been sued…” Read the documents to identify who is suing you and how much they claim you owe.
 File a written answer before the deadline (answer date).
 If you don’t file an answer or file it too late, the creditor wins by default.

 The creditor may have included “discovery requests” in the form of Requests for Admissions, Interrogatories, or a Request for Production asking you for documents.
 You have 50 days to comply with these requests.
 If you do not answer the Request for Admissions, you will automatically lose the lawsuit.

 An attorney is not required for you to answer the lawsuit or send discovery, but it’s a good idea to contact a lawyer if you have defenses or claims against the creditor.